isomerpages/moe-bedokviewsec/_academic-curriculum/Physical Education.md

 </div>

-### Head of Department

-Mr Steven Su Jee Yee

-### Subject Head/Level Head

-Mrs Lena Tiu (Subject Head - CCA)

-### Department Members

-Mdm Irdawaty Binte Mawardi <br>
-Mr Mohd Azuan Tan <br>
-Mdm Noelle Tan <br>
-Mr Jastinian Tan <br>
-Mr Mohammed Noor Firdaus Bin Sumawi

 ### Overview

 Our holistic PE curriculum enables our students to demonstrate individually and with others the physical skills, practices, and values to enjoy a lifetime of active, healthy living.

 The approach that the PE department take to develop an active and healthy Bedok Viewan is to engage and motivate our students with:

-1. Mastery - By developing our students’ psychomotor skills and capabilities with a sense of progress.
+1 \.
+Mastery - By developing our students’ psychomotor skills and capabilities with a sense of progress.
 (Psychomotor domain)

-3. Autonomy - By giving meaningful feedback, choice over how to do things, and encouragement to help our students make self-directed progress.
+2 \.
+Autonomy - By giving meaningful feedback, choice over how to do things, and encouragement to help our students make self-directed progress.
 (Affective domain)

-5. Purpose - By inspiring our students to meet learning outcomes and maintain a healthy lifestyle with sustainable progress and resilience.
+3 \.
+Purpose - By inspiring our students to meet learning outcomes and maintain a healthy lifestyle with sustainable progress and resilience.
 (Cognitive domain)

 **Physical Education Curriculum in Bedok View**